CESNET/etlog/doc/notes.md

 | /api/heat\_map/                 |        | timestamp, [ inst\_name, institutions.inst\_name, institutions.count  |         |
 | /api/saml/metadata              |        |                                                        | url with saml metadata |
 | /api/db\_data/                  |        |                                                        | url with current data state |

+### Reports

+Application produces periodical reports.
+A report is a mail content, which is sent to eduroam administrators.

+#### Weekly reports

+Weekly report is sent only to national radius administrator.
+It contains information about invalid records of past week.

+#### Monthly reports

+Monthly report is sent to all administrators defined in [realm_admins](#realm_admins).
+It contains 100 most users with most failed logins from corresponding realm.

 ### Routes